-- 128 Under this Recommendation Within this white paper, trust services may be of different types (i.e. - provide different functions) and of different levels of qualification.
-High level qualification trust - 130 services are operated under one or more international agreements, and they meet the requirements - and follow the rules laid down by international coordinators.
-Basic level qualification trust services - are operated under one or more commercial agreements, and they may be established within, for - example, some large scale international projects and follow the recognized best practices for trust - service providers.
-Trust services should be audited in accordance with their level of qualification. - 135 The aggregate of trust services operating within the legal, organizational and technical framework - forms the Common Trust Infrastructure.
-The CTI is a fundamental, easily scalable infrastructural - platform providing a unified access to trust services. - 138 The existing natural peculiarities (historical, cultural, political, economic, technical, etc.) of different - world regions may result in different levels of trust within these regions concerning electronic - 140 interactions. - 141 The primary objective of a CTI is helping to ensure legally significant electronic interactions between - its users by providing trust services of different qualifications (zero, basic, high) to the participants of - 143 electronic interaction. - 144 This institutional guarantee is proposed to be ensured within business activity of specialized - 145 providers which:
+- 87 Participants in electronic interactions typically deal with some kind of ICT services (email, cloud - 88 storages, web-portals etc.).
+If such participants already have a sufficient degree of confidence in each - other and in ICT services they use, then nothing needs to be changed.
+But if the participants are not - 90 sufficiently confident in each other and/or in the ICT services they are using, then it may be - 91 appropriate to use a trusted third party to help increase the degree of confidence in the electronic - 92 interaction on the whole.
+The services provided by these trusted third parties are called trust services. - 93 Within this white paper, trust services may be of different types (i.e. provide different functions) and - of different levels of qualification.
+High level qualification trust services are operated under one or - more international agreements, and they meet the requirements and follow the rules laid down by - 96 international coordinators.
+Basic level qualification trust services are operated under one or more - 97 commercial agreements, and they may be established within, for example, some large scale - 98 international projects and follow the recognized best practices for trust service providers.
+Trust - 99 services should be audited in accordance with their level of qualification. - The aggregate of trust services operating within the legal, organizational and technical framework - forms the Common Trust Infrastructure.
+The CTI is a fundamental, easily scalable infrastructural - platform providing a unified access to trust services. - The existing natural peculiarities (historical, cultural, political, economic, technical, etc.) of different - world regions may result in different levels of trust within these regions concerning electronic - 105 interactions.

+- The primary objective of a CTI is helping to ensure legally significant electronic interactions between - its users by providing trust services of different qualifications (zero, basic, high) to the participants of - 108 electronic interaction. - This institutional guarantee is proposed to be ensured within business activity of specialized - 110 providers which: